acapela000/hugotheme-whatisthaodoing.today/content/post/why-springboot.md

 5.Vaadin: A web application framework that allows developers to build web applications using a graphical user interface (GUI) rather than writing code.

 Each of these frameworks has its own strengths and weaknesses, and the choice of which one to use depends on the specific needs and requirements of the project.
-Developers can choose the framework that best suits their needs based on factors such as ease of use, performance, scalability, and community support.
+We can choose the framework that best suits their needs based on factors such as ease of use, performance, scalability, and community support.

-**More content is uploading...**
+In the near future, I'll start a new journey with one of other framework for building web applications in th Java programming language.

+Thank you so much for reading my post:bow:, looking forward to your reading in next journey:wave::ok_woman::v:.